|

 a freezer full of cakes awaiting a little offseason indulging.
 He

 also had to be more disciplined while out on tour.
+"The tour

 is notorious for cookies," Nelson said.
 "There's not a